-If you specify a single analyzer, it is used for all fields or columns that are indexed when you create the bts index.
-If you list an analyzer followed by analyzer and field pairs, the first analyzer is used for all fields except the ones explicitly listed with analyzer assignments.
+To use the same analyzer for all fields or columns that are indexed when you create the bts index, include the analyzer name without a field name.
+To use more than one analyzer, enclose multiple analyzer and field pairs in parentheses.
+To use one analyzer for most fields but other analyzers for specific fields, list the first analyzer without a field and the other analyzers with fields.
+The first analyzer is used for all fields except the ones that are explicitly listed with analyzer assignments.

 You can specify the list of analyzers by field in a table column or in a file.
-The file or table must be readable by the user creating the index.
+The file or table must be readable by the user who creates the index.
 Separate the field name and analyzer pairs in the file or table by commas, white spaces, new lines, or a combination of those separators.
 The file or table becomes read-only when the index is created.
-If you want to add or change analyzer assignments, you must drop and recreate the index.
+If you want to add or change analyzer assignments, you must drop and re-create the index.